Murfreesboro TN Real Estate

 Sycamore Grove

-One of Murfreesboro’s highest-activity communities with consistent resale demand.
+One of Murfreesboro’s highest-activity communities with consistent resale demand and 32 closed sales in the past year.
 Well-maintained homes in a connected location with strong buyer interest year-round.

 View Neighborhood